-The Downflo[®] Evolution dust collector is a continuousduty, modular collector with cartridge-style filters.
+The Downflo® Evolution dust collector is a continuousduty, modular collector with cartridge-style filters.
 The downward airflow design delivers high filtration efficiency while using less energy.
 Continuous duty means the filters can be pulse cleaned on-line without interrupting airflow through the collector.
 The filters are pulse-cleaned in sequence, one set at a time, without turning the collector off.
-Each standard collector is two or three filter columns wide by two or three filter rows high by one filter deep.
+The modular design allows flexibility so the collector can be adapted easily to limited space areas.
+Each standard module filter can be two or three filter columns wide by two, three, four, or five filter rows high by two filters deep.